opossum-linux/dotfiles/README.md

 makepkg -si

-paru -S yacreader-bin vesktop-bin waypaper mangowc rose-pine-cursor anki
+paru -S mcomix vesktop-bin mangowc anki gruvbox-material-gtk-theme-git youtube-tui-full-bin

-(download rose-pine theme from gnome-look because in aur and github it's broken)

 okay here's what i use with explanation why

+{youtube-tui} LET'S GOOOOOOO

 {mangowc} because it's hyprland for coolest tech kids

-{sway} i love i3 too much i hate default layout but
+{sway} sucks but i need to neil my gaming

+{i3} goated but for power users use awesome seriusly

+{picom} the best thing that exist mostly

 {kitty} shows picture out of the box witch solves some problems with ranger and yazi + kitten command is super conviniant

-{waypapers} cool wallpaper program sucks only because it's gui

 {bluetui} bluetooth but cooler

+{thunar} i hate it but i have to intill i fix that with yazi plugin

 {yazi} file manager